tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ### Authenticated Key Exchange (AKE)

-*Authenticated* Key Exchange with KEMs -- i.e., where both parties contribute a KEM public key to the overall session key -- is interactive in the way described in this section (RIP Signal Protocol), but single-sided KEM, for example where one person has a KEM key in a certificate and the other person simply wants to encrypt for it, as in S/MIME or OpenPGP email, is perfectly doable with non-interactive HPKE (RFC9180), which is explained in the next section.
+*Authenticated* Key Exchange with KEMs -- i.e., where both parties contribute a KEM public key to the overall session key -- is interactive in the way described in the previous subsection section (RIP Signal Protocol), but single-sided KEM, for example where one person has a KEM key in a certificate and the other person simply wants to encrypt for it, as in S/MIME or OpenPGP email, is perfectly doable with non-interactive HPKE (RFC9180), which is explained in the next section.
 The following figure illustrates the Diffie-Hellman (DH) Key exchange:

 ~~~~~ aasvg